quicwg/base-drafts/draft-ietf-quic-http.md

 A client that is unable to retry requests loses all requests that are in flight when the server closes the connection.
-An endpoint MAY send multiple GOAWAY frames indicating different identifiers, but MUST NOT increase the identifier value they send, since clients might already have retried unprocessed requests on another connection.
+An endpoint MAY send multiple GOAWAY frames indicating different identifiers, but MUST NOT increase the identifier value they carry, since clients might already have retried unprocessed requests on another connection.

 An endpoint that is attempting to gracefully shut down a connection can send a